|Researched by||Dr Heidi Tillin & Charlotte Marshall||Refereed by||This information is not refereed.|

 No empirical evidence was found for the temperature tolerance of Sabellaria spinulosa; nevertheless, its widespread distribution suggests that it is tolerant to temperature variations (Gibb et al., 2014).
 Sabellaria spinulosa has the greatest geographical range of all the sabellariids, according to current records, encompassing Iceland, the Skagerrak and the Kattegat, the North Sea, the English Channel, the northeast Atlantic, the Mediterranean, the Wadden Sea and the Indian Ocean, (Achari, 1974; Riesen & Reise, 1982; Reise & Schubert,1987; Hayward & Ryland, 1998; Foster-Smith, 2000; Collins, 2005).

-No evidence for the range of physiological tolerances to salinity changes were found for Sabellaria spinulosa by Gibb et al., (2014).
+No evidence for the range of physiological tolerances to salinity changes was found for Sabellaria spinulosa by Gibb et al., (2014).
 As reefs are largely subtidal they are less exposed to hypersaline conditions resulting from coastal brine discharge and natural evaporation (lagoons).
-There is therefore no direct or indirect evidence for sensitivity to an increase in salinity and this element of the pressure is not assessed.
+There is, therefore, no direct or indirect evidence for sensitivity to an increase in salinity and this element of the pressure is not assessed.

 Sensitivity assessment.
 No evidence was found for tolerance of hypersaline conditions and sensitivity to this benchmark is not assessed based on lack of evidence.